tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 to privacy, can result in DNS responses that will give better performance to the client.

-The Adaptive DNS architecture makes the observation that this informaton is sensitive when used with, and therefore excluded from, the Target server but is much less sensitive when used with a Designated DoH Server.
+Adaptive DNS makes the observation that this informaton is sensitive when used with, and therefore excluded from, the Target server but is much less sensitive when used with a Designated DoH Server.
 This is true becuase the Designated DoH Server